We dig deep into the joyful benefits of handstands! Get an email when we post something new. Subscribe here.

 - Extra blood flow can invigorate the brain.

-- Handstands can decrease cortisol in our brains, resulting in lower stress and anxiety levels.
+- Handstands can decrease cortisol (a stress hormone) in our brains, resulting in lower stress and anxiety levels, putting you in a good mood.

 - Increased happy hormones (endorphins) are released during a handstand which offers a brief and natural high.